TESS Revisits WASP-12: Updated Orbital Decay Rate and Constraints on Atmospheric Variability: Data Analysis

 The TESS-band secondary eclipse depth of WASP-12b is $466 \pm 35$ ppm, and the nightside flux is consistent with zero at $1.6\sigma$ ($2\sigma$ upper limit of 70 ppm).
 The day--night brightness contrast has a peak-to-peak amplitude of $524 \pm 30$ ppm.
 There is a small, marginally significant $6\overset{\circ}{.}2 \pm 2\overset{\circ}{.}8$ eastward shift in the location of maximum dayside brightness.
 Given the low optical geometric albedo of WASP-12b \citep{bell2017,wong2021year2}, the planetary phase curve observed in the TESS bandpass is dominated by the thermal emission from the atmosphere.
 It follows that the measured phase offset suggests the presence of superrotating equatorial winds that advect heat toward the colder nightside.

-The star's ellipsoidal distortion signal has a semiamplitude of $65 \pm 14$ ppm.
-Using the theoretical relationship between the ellipsoidal distortion amplitude and the planet--star mass ratio \citep[e.g.,][]{shporer2017}, along with the measured system parameters and coefficients for limb darkening and gravity darkening interpolated from the tables in \citet{claret2017}, we arrived at an independent estimate of WASP-12b's mass: $1.96 \pm 0.57\,M_{\rm Jup}$.
+The star's ellipsoidal distortion signal has a semi-amplitude of $65 \pm 14$ ppm.
+Using the theoretical relationship between the ellipsoidal distortion amplitude and the planet--star mass ratio \citep[e.g.,][]{shporer2017}, along with the measured system parameters and coefficients for limb-darkening and gravity-darkening interpolated from the tables in \citet{claret2017}, we arrived at an independent estimate of WASP-12b's mass: $1.96 \pm 0.57\,M_{\rm Jup}$.
 This value is consistent with the planet mass presented in the discovery paper ($1.41 \pm 0.10\,M_{\rm Jup}$; \citealt{wasp12}) to within $1\sigma$.
 The close agreement indicates that the photometric modulation at the first harmonic of the orbital frequency is adequately modeled by the classical formalism of stellar tidal distortion.

+A recent radial velocity (RV) analysis of the WASP-12 system demonstrated that the apparent signature of a small orbital eccentricity could be explained instead by the flow velocity of the stellar atmosphere due to the tidal bulge raised by the orbiting planet \citep{m20b}.
+The measured tidal RV amplitude was $7.3\,{\rm m}\,{\rm s}^{-1}$, which is expected to produce a photometric modulation with a semi-amplitude of roughly 80 ppm, in good agreement with our measured ellipsoidal distortion signal.